Wiznet/WizFi360-EVB-Pico-CircuitPython/static/documents/getting_started.md

 <a name="development_environment_configuration"></a>
 ## Development Environment Configuration

-To test the examples, the development environment must be configured to use Raspberry Pi Pico or WizFi360-EVB-Pico.
+To test the examples, the development environment must be configured to use WizFi360-EVB-Pico.

 The examples were tested by configuring the development environment for **Windows**.
 Please refer to the below and configure accordingly.